 6. It takes more than good planning to save time on set

 If you’re a great problem solver and on the spot thinker – you’ll flourish, simple as that.
 Unexpected problems will arise at every turn.
 Having a well-made shooting schedule and bulletproof contingency plan alone won’t promise good results so you will need to find ways to manage yourself and your team when things go astray.
 Ideally, you’ll find people that are aligned with how you run the set and can manage to work at a solid pace while having fun at each step.
-If your just starting out making your first few films, you probably won’t have the foresight to know how your going to work with your chosen team, but it’s ok, because the start is also about discovering what is going to work for you in the long run, which is going to make your efficiency grow exponentially.
+If you’re just starting out making your first few films, you probably won’t have the foresight to know how you’re going to work with you’re chosen team, but it’s ok, because the start is also about discovering what is going to work for you in the long run, which is going to make your efficiency grow exponentially.
 As you gain confidence and ability you can consider if you should

 7. Take it to the next level

-If making films is your one true love, you may eventually realise your misusing time working on the same kind of projects, over and over again without moving onto bigger sets, bigger production value and bigger problems to solve.
+If making films is your one true love, you may eventually realise you’re misusing time working on the same kind of projects, over and over again without moving onto bigger sets, bigger production value and bigger problems to solve.
 This may mean starting your own production company, getting a full-time job in the industry or moving to another city.
 With everything you do in life, there will be an opportunity cost attached that you may not always want to examine.
-Know that your time is ultimately limited and statistically speaking, your likely to regret those big goals you didn’t go after then have remorse for taking the leap.
+Know that your time is ultimately limited and statistically speaking, you’re likely to regret those big goals you didn’t go after then have remorse for taking the leap.

 If you’re ready to take action towards improving your efficiency, you can also read my piece that breaks down how to save time editing in Premiere here.